thundron/thundron.dev/clang-tidy-y-u-so-bad.md

 ## Why does this matter?

-Enabling `CMAKE_EXPORT_COMPILE_COMMANDS=ON` gives the impression that everything should "just work," but in reality, this flag doesn't fully capture the necessary compiler context for tools like `clang-tidy`.
-As a result, users are often left confused when things break, since the exported commands don't include all the system paths and flags the driver would inject, leading to extra troubleshooting and brittle setups.
+Enabling `CMAKE_EXPORT_COMPILE_COMMANDS=ON` gives the impression that *all* necessary flags and configurations would be exported but instead, it doesn't fully capture the necessary compiler context (at least for tools like `clang-tidy`), which means we're just left confused with a seemingly nonsensical error, since the exported commands don't *actually* include all the system paths and flags the driver would inject, leading to extra troubleshooting and brittle setups.

-Until the Clang ecosystem bridges this gap, native C++ developers face a choice:
+Until somebody bridges this gap in clang, we have two options:

 * Manually manage system paths across all their tooling, or
 * Develop custom scripts to patch or wrap their existing tools.